CDEApp/CDE/Readme.md

 This application reads and writes a configuration file `cdeWinView.cfg`.

 - This file is normally located in the Local Application Data folder of the current user.
-- On standard Windows 10 machine its path would be
+- On Windows the path would be
   - `C:\Users\username\AppData\Local\cde`
 - If a file called cdeWinView.cfg exists in the current directory when cdeWin launches it will use the current directory for the configuration file and not the Local Application Data Folder.
 - This file saves and restores information about cdeWin window and controls.